 That was three, but I’ll stand by them.

-I’ve learned that you can’t really run from this calling.
+I’ve learned that you can’t really run from your calling.
 It ruins your showers.
 Your bedtimes.
 Your conversations.
-(Maybe you can’t run from whatever calling you have, either, so bear down on that shit and you’ll feel better.
-I promise.)

 When I’m not writing, I’m miserable.
 My head (or heart?) won’t stop whispering or screaming: You should be writing.

 Frankly, when I’m not writing, my head goes into dark places.
 At the worst of times, it can plummet to scary depths.

 I’ll grab books to read because they are some of my greatest escapes.
 But I can’t read for long.
 My head whispers, “You should be writing.”
 (And also usually: “This book sucks.
 You can — seriously, Stan — do better.)

 There’s no getting away from it.
 Not a day goes by when my head doesn’t say, “You should be writing.”